 - Programmatic analysis of an application needs to be aware of the ABL language syntax. - Your source code is text.
-That text is non-regular and ambiguous. - different text, same meaning (non-regular code) - same text different meaning (ambiguous code) - To enable proper analysis of code, we must transform the text into a data structure that represents the purest form of the code. - ASTs represent the code's language syntax without syntactic sugar.
+That text is non-regular and ambiguous. - different text, same meaning (non-regular code) - same text different meaning (ambiguous code) - The more flexible the language's grammar, the larger the set of possible valid constructs that can be written by the programmer. - Short Term: marginal time savings when writing new code. - Long Term: Increased costs of reading, maintenance, debugging, support and refactoring. - To enable proper analysis of code, we must transform the text into a data structure that represents the purest form of the code. - ASTs represent the code's language syntax without syntactic sugar.
 The result is regular and unambiguous.